Eldorico/hepial-language-compiler/README.md

 # compile the hepial compilator
 make

-# compile the hepal file
+# compile the hepial file
 bash hepiaCompile <fileName>    # if no filename entered: will compile input.txt

 # execute the hepial executable